vEnhance/1802/src/scalint.typ

       [$ R sin phi dot bf(r)(phi, theta) $],
       [$R^2 sin phi dif phi dif theta$ \ (if $0 <= phi <= pi$)],
   ),
-  caption: [Pre-computed formulas for the cross product in four most common situations,
+  caption: [Pre-computed formulas for the cross product in five most common situations,
     which are likely to be all you need.],
   kind: table
 ) <table-magic-cross-prod-scalint>